szufix/mapel/index.rst

   : optional, string; name of the saved file.

-Print the correlation between a given parameter and the average distance from IC.
+Printing the plot of a given election parameter against the average distance from IC.
 -----------------------------
 **print_param_vs_distance** function is printing an array with average distances between each family of elections from a given experiment.
 For now it works only with original example_100_100.